AnswerDotAI/fastmigrate/enrolling.md

 So if you create a db with fastmigrate, it is created with version 0, and the version only advances as a result of running migration scripts.
 So this maintains the invariant.

-But if you are enrolling an existing db into fastmigrate, then you need to three things.
+But if you are enrolling an existing db into fastmigrate, then you need to do three things.

 - First, write a migration script `0001-initialize.sql` which will produce the schema of the database which you are working with right now.